How to Remove Hull Barnacles

 The fewer the barnacles, the less likelihood there is of damaging the hull while removing them.
-In other words, if you wait until the barnacle infestation has encrusted much or all of the hull, you'll not only be faced with hours of heavy duty removal work, but you'll probably need to completely sand and repaint the hull once you're done.
+In other words, if you wait until the barnacle infestation has encrusted much or all of the hull, you'll be faced with hours of heavy duty removal work, and probably need to completely sand and repaint the hull once you're done.

 Hulls with Light Barnacle Buildup